dmbarbour/wikilon/docs/CommandLine.md

 A namespace attribute within a block is limited to the remaining scope of that block.
 In case of command sequences, namespaces also impact the commas.
 So developers will need to be aware of this.

 There is a proposal for *Qualified Namespaces*, below, that I'm still contemplating.
+I'm not convinced it's a good idea, even if it could be useful in some limited contexts.
+(There is a trade-off between concision and sophistication of context sensitivity.)

 ## Claw Semantics and Round Tripping